Tornadoes touch down across US, killing toddler in Michigan and injuring 5 in Maryland

 There were reports of three collapsed structures in Gaithersburg with people trapped inside, Montgomery County Fire and Rescue Service spokesperson Pete Piringer said.

-Piringer said the most significant damage occurred when a large tree fell on a single-family house in Gaithersburg, leaving five people injured, including one with traumatic injuries.
+Piringer said the most significant damage occurred when a large tree fell on a single-family house, leaving five people injured, including one with traumatic injuries.
 He said they were all transported to a hospital.

 Local television footage showed large downed trees that damaged houses when they fell.

-Note: This story has corrected to show that the Livonia fire chief is Robert Jennison, not Robert Johnson.